JetBrains/intellij-community/README.md

 Other features:

 * Support for IDEA chained code completion (`st.new` => `new SomeType()`)
-* Works inside code fragments, like 'evaluate expression' debugger window
+* Works inside code fragments, like *evaluate expression* debugger window

 Future work: